 Our main objectives in our study abroad programs are not only students’ academic success, but also their continued safety.
 The Office of Study Abroad is in constant communication with our partners overseas, Cultural Insurance Services International (CISI) and the U.S. State Department.
-At this time, Fairfield University has no plans to suspend any programming abroad.

 We want to support our students as they make such an important and personal decision.
 We invite students to speak with our office should they have any questions or concerns.
 We will work with students to ensure that their study abroad program fits their academic goals, that the location meets their personal interests and needs, and that they understand our safety procedures and risk management protocols.

 For students going abroad, and their parents, please find below important safety information and frequently asked questions: